adeola-jo/Line-Feature-EKF-Map-Localization/README.md

 ## Files

 - `ekf_localization.py`: Contains the implementation of the EKF algorithm.
-- `EKF_Moses_Joseph-4.pdf`: The lab report detailing the implementation and discussion of the EKF algorithm.
+- `report.pdf`: The lab report detailing the implementation and discussion of the EKF algorithm.

 ## Disclaimer